Beyond-ML-Labs/BeyondML/README.md

     - The `build_transformer_block` function can be used to build a block in a transformer architecture.
 7. `build_token_position_embedding`
     - The `build_token_position_embedding` function can be used to build a token and position embedding block for use in a transformer architecture model.
+8. The `get_task_masking_gradients` function retrieves the gradients of masking weights within a model.
+9. The `mask_task_weights` function masks specific task weights within a model.
+10. The `train_model_iteratively` function iteratively trains a model utilizing early stopping and active sparsification on a per-task basis. **NOTE** that this function only works on models *without* `MultiMaskedConv2D` layers.

 ### Layers